AviatrixSystems/Docs/HowTos/insane_mode.rst

 |insane_transit|

-What instance sizes can achieve 10Gbps IPSEC?
+Instance sizes and IPSEC Performance
 ---------------------------------------------

 Insane mode is available on AWS for C5 series.